AYCHQuiz/WebQuiz/README.md

 | `npm run karma`       | run front-end browser tests once                               |
 | `npm run karma-watch` | run front-end browser tests, let browsers open and watch files |

-## Custom quiz questions
+## Creating a quiz
-Create an empty folder and with a file called `_config.yml`.
+Create an empty folder and place a file named `_config.yml` inside of it.
 This is the main configuration file for your quiz.

 ```yaml
 url: https://example.com # the publicly available scheme+domain of the quiz